-An Astronomy Voyage runs from September to March, following the Aurora Borealis, with astronomy lectures on board.
-The trip also includes a visit to the Northern Lights Planetarium, in Tromsø.
+An Astronomy Voyage runs from October to March, following the Aurora Borealis, with astronomers on board.
+The trip also includes a visit to the Northern Lights Planetarium in Tromsø.

 Another option is the village of Ersfjorden, 40 minutes from Tromsø, in the countryside between towering snow mountains and a fjord.
 A bus service between Tromsø and Ersfjorden runs until midnight.

-The Astronomy Voyage costs from $1,900 per person.
+Find more details about the Astronomy Voyage on Hurtigruten's website.
 More information about Northern Lights viewing can be found on Tromsø's official site.

 Best spot: While tucking into a four-course Swedish dinner.

 Cloud cover -- the aurora hunter's arch enemy -- shouldn't trouble you around the village of Abisko, in northern Sweden.

 "Mountains and favorable prevailing winds combine to create some of northern Scandinavia's most cloud-free skies," McLean says.

 Aurora Zone's tour there includes a night's stay at an Ice Hotel.

 Travelers can also spend a night at the Aurora Sky Station, arriving by chair-lift and having a four-course dinner before stepping out to view the Aurora.

 Aurora Sky Station, STF Abisko Mountain Station, Sweden; +46 980 40200